Tag Archives: 257 Blackjack

 A typical group from the 257 Blackjack, including a true coldbore shot (left) and four followup shots.

 The recoil on the Blackjack is not bad at all, but for a short action I would call it sharp.
-Obviously, there is going to be some kick from something this spicy, but its certainly not bad, I would compare it to a heavy 308 load, keeping in mind the eleven-pound rifle weight.
+Obviously, there is going to be some kick from something this spicy.
+Its certainly not bad though, I would compare it to a heavy 308 load, keeping in mind the eleven-pound rifle weight.

 One of the many concerns I am hearing from people about this project is the old “barrel burner” comment.

 Yep, its gonna get roasted.
 If it gets to 1200 rounds I’ll consider myself lucky, and then I’ll get another barrel cut and threaded and screw it on in too.
-That is if I haven’t found something even sharper than the Blackjack by then.
+That is if I haven’t found something even sharper than the Blackjack by then.us optics

 Bolt knob detail.
 The 257 Blackjack was initially to be called the 257 Pit Boss, I decided to honor the original name by memorializing it here.